 The position for individuals working through their own company in the public sector changed from April 2017.
-The public sector employer, agency, or third party that pays the worker's intermediary now has to decide if the IR35 rules apply to a contract, and if so, account for and pay the relevant tax and NICs.
-The government planned to extend the IR35 rules to larger businesses in the private sector from April 2020.
-However, following the COVID-19 pandemic the extension to the private sector has been postponed 12 months until April 2021.
+This is known as 'off-payrolling'.
+The public sector employer, agency, or third party that pays the worker's intermediary now has to decide if the off-payrolling rules apply to a contract, and if so, account for and pay the relevant tax and NICs.
+The government extended the off-payrolling rules to larger businesses in the private sector from April 2021.
+The new tax rules apply to individuals who provide their personal services via an 'intermediary' to a medium or large business.
+The rules apply to payments made for services provided on or after 6 April 2021.